All Projects

 What are we doing?

-Once a week for eight weeks, staff received a wellness prompt via email.
-Half of the staff received a peer-focused wellness prompt, intended to elicit thoughts about ways in which they have previously felt supported by their coworkers, or perhaps how they have or would support coworkers.
-They were invited to share their experiences and advice anonymously through a confidential online platform and to browse responses to earlier prompts from other staff members.
+In collaboration with the Denver Sheriff Department, we designed two versions of a light-touch, online wellness program aimed at improving wellbeing among correctional officers: a peer-focused program and an individually-focused program.
+In a randomized experiment, all employees were randomly assigned to one of the two programs.
+Then, once a week for eight weeks, they received a wellness prompt via email.
+Employees in the peer-focused program received prompts that encouraged them to think about ways in which they have previously felt supported by their coworkers or how they have or would support coworkers.
+Crucially, they were also invited to share their experiences and advice with one another anonymously through an online platform and to browse responses from other staff members.
 Each email also contained a particularly noteworthy response from the previous week’s prompt.
-The other half of staff members received an individually-focused wellness prompt and were invited to reflect on their own coping strategies in a private, online journaling activity.
-Six months later, we measured impacts on a series of well-being and behavioral outcomes.
+Employees in the individually-focused program received a weekly wellness prompt that encouraged them to reflect on their own coping strategies in a private, online journaling activity.
+Six months later, we measured the impact of each program on employee wellbeing as well as a series of behavioral outcomes.

 What have we learned?